Agent Fleet Governance

 How leaders should think about routing, function calling, and orchestration as governance choices inside an AI operating system.

 Routing versus function calling sounds technical.
-For leaders, it is an operating decision.
+For leaders, it is simpler and more dangerous: who may choose a path, with what context, and under which review boundary?

 The leadership question

-Do not start with architecture diagrams.
-Start with accountability:
+Do not start with diagrams.
+Start with the route table:

 Practical operating model